-Please also refer to our Tuition Fee Payment, Enrolment & Debt Collection Policy, which can be accessed from the 'Policies' page on our website.
+Please also refer to our Tuition Fee Payment, Enrolment & Debt Collection Policy, which can be accessed from the 'Policies' page on our website in the HE Fees and Funding section.

 Privacy of student records:

 How we use your data: For the purposes of administering loans from the Student Loans Company (SLC), when you provide your SLC entitlement letter for the Master's Loan, your data will be processed in accordance with the SLC privacy notice and in accordance with the School's privacy notices.